AnchorFreePartner/hydra-vpn-demo-windows/README.md

 // Proceed with countries
 ```

 `GetCountries` response contains list of `VpnServerCountry` items.
-Response must also be checked for OK status. `VpnServerCountry` contains available information - Country and Servers count and is used to specify the required country when connecting to the VPN.
+Response must also be checked for OK status. `VpnServerCountry` contains information about available Country and Servers, and is used to specify the required country for VPN connection.

 # Check remaining traffic limit #